netzero-labs/netzero/docs/tariffs/Dynamic-Electricity-Pricing.md

 30 minutes) and are usually forecast for the next 24 hours.

-By shifting usage based on real-time pricing (e.g. reducing usage during expensive peaks), utility customers can save on electricity costs.
+By shifting usage based on real-time pricing (e.g. reducing usage during expensive peaks), users can save on electricity costs.
 A solar and battery system in combination with accurate rate plans is a great way to achieve that goal!

 ## Agile Octopus Pilot